The Boy Carpenter Project Update: 1/11/2011

 Some other very exciting developments are we have began to receive some very important endorsements for the book as well.
 The first one is coming from our friend, Mr. Ron Hembree whose integrety and reputation makes him one of the most respected Christian leaders in this country.
 Ron is also the president of one of the largest ministries in the united states, Pittsburgh based, Cornerstone Television.

 Cornerstone broadcasts 24 hours-a-day and produces two daily programs and eight weekly programs.
-Cornerstone TeleVision is sharing the Gospel across North America with a potential viewer audience of 2.75 million households.
+Cornerstone Television is sharing the Gospel across North America with a potential viewer audience of 2.75 million households.

 Concerning the book, Ron Hembree writes: